When will we travel again?

 The incidence of coronavirus pandemic, which has killed thousands of people around the world, continues to rise.
 At a time when the number of infections has reached 3 million, and more than two hundred thousand people have died, leaving home has become even riskier.
 Although staying at home may not seem difficult to many of us at first, now we all find it challenging.
-Many travel plans have been canceled due to the pandemic.
-The tourism sector has come to a standstill because of the coronavirus pandemic.
+Many travel plans have been cancelled due to the coronavirus pandemic.
+The tourism sector has come to a standstill because of the spread of the coronavirus pandemic.
 Unfortunately, people who made travel plans a month ago are now wondering when they will be able to get on the plane.
 Of course, as travel-lovers, we can go on a visual journey by reading travel books and watching movies to avoid the boredom.
 However, it is undeniable that this visual journey cannot give the pleasure and comfort of a real trip.
 Dead sure, as a travel enthusiast, you have already made and continue to make the travel plans.
 Since we spend the whole day at home, even people who do not travel much have started to make travel plans.
 During our stay at home, almost all of us have common questions: How long will we stay at home?
 When will it be safe to travel again?
 When will we travel again?

 As it is clear from the brief analysis, it seems very difficult for international tourism to return to its previous state and to travel to any country quickly.
 That is, when and where we can go to varies depending on each country.